babysor/MockingBird/README.md

 You can then try the toolbox:
 `python demo_toolbox.py -d <datasets_root>`

+#### 3.3 Using the command line
+You can then try the command:
+`python gen_voice.py <text_file.txt> your_wav_file.wav`
+you may need to install cn2an by "pip install cn2an" for better digital number result.

 ## Reference
 > This repository is forked from [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) which only support English.